wb7odyfred/ConvergenceOS/README.md

  - user control over drivers and versions, using standard driver management tools and repositories

-Please note that proprietary SteamOS(R) components are NOT redistributed with this program.
+Please note that proprietary SteamOS components are NOT redistributed with this program.
 They are installed by retrieving them from Valve's SteamOS repository.
 Therefore an internet connection is absolutely necessary.

-2. Installing
+## Installing

 When installing ConvergenceOS, please first install a fresh "vanilla" Ubuntu 18.04 or Linux Mint/Cinnamon 19 64 bit distribution on your machine.